Smart Lock Deadbolt and Handle Combo: Ultimate Guide

 One of the most compelling reasons to upgrade to a smart lock deadbolt and handle combo is the sheer variety of ways you can gain entry to your home, moving far beyond the limitations of a traditional key.

-- Fingerprint/Biometrics: For ultimate convenience and security, many smart combos now feature integrated fingerprint scanners.
-Some cutting-edge models even offer facial recognition or palm vein scanning for a truly hands-free experience.
+• Fingerprint/Biometrics: For ultimate convenience and security, many smart combos now feature integrated fingerprint scanners.
+Some modern models even offer facial recognition or palm vein scanning for a truly hands-free experience.
 These biometric methods are incredibly fast and unique to each authorized user.

 Connectivity: How Your Smart Lock Stays Connected